brooklabteam/spillover-virulence/README.md

 # spillover-virulence

-This repository compiles code for [Brook et al. 2022](https://doi.org/10.1101/2021.10.06.463372), "Reservoir host immunology and life history shape virulence evolution in zoonotic viruses", currently in revision.
+This repository compiles code for [Brook et al. 2023](https://doi.org/10.1101/2021.10.06.463372), "Reservoir host immunology and life history shape virulence evolution in zoonotic viruses", currently in revision at *PLoS Biology*.
 You should be able to reproduce all analyses by cloning this repo to your computer and editing the "homewd" address to your own working directory at the top of each R-script.

 There are ten main folders: